Offa’s Dyke Path National Trail – The Backpacker’s Guide

 Where Is The Nearest Train Station To Offa’s Dyke Path?

 - Train: Chepstow Railway Station is the nearest train station to Offa’s Dyke Path in the south (about 2 miles from the start/end of the trail).
 It’s operated by Transport For Wales but serves various rail companies.
 Find out how to get the cheapest rail prices with my guide to ‘split-ticketing’.

 - Coach: National Express operate a service from London to Chepstow and may also operate services to Chepstow from other areas of the country.

 - You could also consider services like Megabus which run to Bristol where there’s a rail connection to Chepstow

 - Finally, you could try Check My Bus to see what’s available from your area.

 - Train: Prestatyn Railway Station is the nearest train station to Offa’s Dyke Path in the north.
 It’s right on the trail in the town centre and is also operated by Transport For Wales.
-Use websites like Split Ticketing or National Rail Enquires to buy tickets, or call in to your local station.
+Find out how to get the best prices with my guide.

 - Coach: once again Check My Bus is a good way to find out what’s available to and from your local area.

 How Much It Cost To Hike Offa’s Dyke Path